What might the Instant Verification System find?

 Could non-invasive therapies provide a new “experience” that allows a stuck experience to conclude?

 Could the responses be to quick for neuroplasticity?
-How about for quantum entanglement?
+How about for quantum biology?

 Link to disorders listing